BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 ![Untitled](https://github.com/BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/blob/master/smart-device/assets/single_sensor_reading_diagram.jpg?raw=true)

-<i>Note: the Arduino board displayed in the diagram is an Arduino Uno, not an Arduino Zero.
-However, regarding the wiring configuration, the Arduino Uno and Zero are the same.</i>
+_Note: the Arduino board displayed in the diagram is an Arduino Uno, not an Arduino Zero.
+However, regarding the wiring configuration, the Arduino Uno and Zero are the same._

 As you can see the sensor is powered by the 3.3 Volt pin and connected to the ground pin.
 The 3.3V pin is used as the 5V pin would fry an Arduino Zero.